 3.1 Cannabis that is ineligible to be sold and ineligible for return to the OCRC must be destroyed or rendered unusable through a method that :

 - complies with all applicable federal, provincial and municipal laws and regulations, including environmental protection legislation applicable to the location where it is being destroyed

 - does not result in any individual being exposed to cannabis smoke or cannabis vapour.

-- In the event of a product recall, Licensees must ensure that all product recalled is transported securely to the Licensed Producer, and must ensure that records are kept of all product returned.
+4.1 In the event of a product recall, Licensees must work with the OCRC to ensure that all unsold product subject to the recall is transported securely back to the OCRC, and must ensure that records are kept of all product returned.
+[AMENDED March 2019]

 - promote cannabis or cannabis accessories in a way that is false, misleading, or deceptive